heymichellemac/heymichellemac-hugo/content/blog/2021/10/web-design-promotion.md

 **If you implement these 4 tactics today, you'll become a more credible web designer.**

 As you can see, they aren't overly complicated and can all be done for FREE.

-If you enjoyed this article here's the original Twitter thread I wrote: [Original Twitter Thread](https://twitter.com/MishaCreatrix/status/1440028493442469888)